 Today I continued exploring Hanoi with a motorbike.
-The highlights include the Phu Tay Ho Pagoda, Botanical Garden, Temple of Literature, and Peace Park.
+The highlights included the Phu Tay Ho Pagoda, Botanical Garden, Temple of Literature, and Peace Park.

 Phu Tay Ho is located at the West Lake (Ho Tay) in the centre of Hanoi.